Atomic, Living in Dread and Promise

-The film
+Synopsis

 Mark Cousins' montage explores the bombings of Hiroshima and Nagasaki, the Chernobyl disaster, Fukushima disaster, and the Three Mile Island accident.
 There are also protests: the Aldermaston marches and Greenham Common Women's Peace Camp.
 The Cold War also features.

+Production

+Atomic, Living in Dread and Promise was directed by Mark Cousins and co-produced by Heather Croall, Mark Atkin, and John Archer.
+It uses only archive footage to explore life and death in the Atomic Age.
+The band Mogwai created the original soundtrack.

 The subject matter was particularly relevant to Scotland following the independence referendum, which highlighted the issue of nuclear weapons at Faslane as part of the UK's Trident nuclear programme.

 Footage used in the film also shows the benefits of atomic science, such as the X-ray and MRI scans.